Artificial-Pancreas/iAPS/README.md

 WARNING
 - The settings of your current FAX should not be re-init when you update to this version but check it before close loop
 - The update MUST ONLY be done when you change of a pod.
-The previous pod was not available.
-So, first, desactivate your current pod then compile and update your FAX on your phone and add dash pump.
+The previous pod would be not accessible.
+So, first, desactivate your current pod then compile and update your FAX on your phone and add a new pod with the dash pump menu.

-These version were tested by few developers.
-Don't hesitate to create issues if you find bugs.
+These version were tested by few developers with success.
+But...Don't hesitate to create issues if you find bugs or issues.

 :warning: :warning: :warning: